jesusBray/react-js/README.md

 # react-js
 practices with react-js.
-To intall react in you computer follow the next steps. verifica si tienes instalado node y npm (inpresindibles);
+To intall react in you computer follow the next steps.

-node -v
-npm -v
+check if you have installed node and npm (inpresindibles); node -v npm -v

-siempre instale dependencias del sistema operatvo con: sudo apt update
+always install operating system dependencies with: sudo apt update

-instala curl si ya lo tienes no es necesario.
-1 paso: sudo apt-get install curl
+install curl if you already have it is not necessary.
+1 step: sudo apt-get install curl

-instalar node js.
-2 paso: sudo apt-get install -y nodejs
+install node js.
+Step 2: sudo apt-get install -y nodejs

-3 paso: instale (build-esential) de node para la ejecucion de proyectos. sudo apt-get install -y build-essential sudo apt-get install npm
+3 step: install (build-esential) node for the execution of projects. sudo apt-get install -y build-essential sudo apt-get install npm

-4 paso: Instale React escribiendo: sudo npm install -g create-react-app
+Step 4: Install React by typing: sudo npm install -g create-react-app

-5 paso: cree el directorio de folders para React con: create-react-app miaplicacion
+5 steps: create the directory of folders to React with: create-react-application miaplicacion